-Although only covering 6% of our planet, rainforests contain over half of the world’s species.1 If rainforest destruction continues at current rates into the year 2020, half of our rainforest cover will be destroyed.2 Between 1968 and 1999, primary deforestation doubled.3
+Although only covering 6% of our planet, rainforests contain over half of the world’s species.1 If rainforest destruction continues at current rates into future years, half of our rainforest cover will be destroyed.2 Between 1968 and 1999, primary deforestation doubled.3

 The benefits of conservation are varied, but include finding new medicines, combating climate change, and providing enjoyment for future generations, and finding new medicines.
 In the US, 40% of all pharmacy prescriptions are for medicines derived from living organisms.2

 Tourism is known as the world’s biggest industry, contributing 11% to the global GDP.4 There are 700 million international travelers each year and this number is growing rapidly.4,5

 Slowly evolving, tourism is no longer just about sunbathing, water-skiing and relaxation, but is becoming more and more about experiencing and learning about the natural environment and its people.7

 Ecotourism in the Amazon Rainforest is still in its infancy, especially in the northern Amazon, and to significantly benefit the people and wildlife it requires growth.8 However, tourism is still beneficial at key ports along the Amazon River.

 If you’re wondering what there is to do in the Amazon, the activities are focused on incredible wildlife spotting opportunities, but there are other Amazon Rainforest attractions like visiting native groups, adventure activities, and viewing the constellations.